About USC Gould

 - Intellectual Property (LAW 772)

-You may select among the following elective courses in business, economic and international law and dispute resolution to complete the 24 units required for the degree.
+You may select elective courses in business, economic and international law and dispute resolution to complete the 24 units required for the degree.
 You may also enroll in other graduate level law courses to satisfy the elective requirements.

 Course selection varies each semester depending on interest and availability.

 You may pursue our Transnational Law and Business certificate our Business Law Certificate, or our Technology and Entrepreneurship certificate concurrent with your studies.
 Each certificate requires the completion of 12 units of law coursework specific to that certificate.
 This does not include classes offered outside of the law school.
 There are no additional tuition costs associated with the certificates.
-Students are limited to pursuing one certificate with their degree.
+Students are limited to pursuing one certificate with their degree, and should refer to the materials provided by their academic advisors, as certificate requirements may be updated periodically.